SolnBenchmark/Benchmark/SESF2DGauss/README.md

 4.1254239e+02   6.8510823e+03

-The file names in submission shall be in the format:
+The filenames in submission shall be in the format:

 **SESF2DGauss_highSNR_xy_algorithmName.txt**